Vanguard Personal Advisor Services

 Partnering with a Vanguard advisor can help you reach your goals

 You can think of Vanguard Personal Advisor Services as the Rolls Royce of Robo Advisors.
-It offers a bespoke kind of service, which is quite unlike other Robo Advisors in the investment world.
-Vanguard treads a slightly different track, even though it is sort of a latecomer in the industry.
+They offer a bespoke kind of service, which is quite unlike other Robo Advisors in the investment world.
+Vanguard treads a different track, even though they’re a latecomer in the industry.

 It was launched in 2015, and is the latest offering from brokerage giant Vanguard.
 This automated investing service should definitely be taken seriously.